ropensci/roweb/_posts/2014-10-01-numfocus-partnership.md

 **How to contribute**

 All contributions to rOpenSci from US organizations and individuals are tax deductible donations.
-If you would like to support our activities, we are now able to accept donations in a variety of forms including [Paypal](https://www.paypal.com/us/cgi-bin/webscr?cmd=_flow&SESSION=t9jK6SRk96ZcBnK5DdVq-HyGVvcaL9tuA0nA1HtPYBsOj3zKPLUkT-UMNfC&dispatch=5885d80a13c0db1f8e263663d3faee8dbd0a2170b502f343d92a90377a9956d7 "Online Payment, Merchant Account - PayPal"), [BitCoin](https://bitpay.com/invoice?id=HvFM4eRTTscFKzuwK9Pqth) and checks made out to **NumFOCUS** and mailed to:
+If you would like to support our activities, we are now able to accept donations in a variety of forms including [Paypal](https://www.paypal.com/us/cgi-bin/webscr?cmd=_flow&SESSION=t9jK6SRk96ZcBnK5DdVq-HyGVvcaL9tuA0nA1HtPYBsOj3zKPLUkT-UMNfC&dispatch=5885d80a13c0db1f8e263663d3faee8dbd0a2170b502f343d92a90377a9956d7 "Online Payment, Merchant Account - PayPal"), [BitCoin](https://bitpay.com/invoice?id=HvFM4eRTTscFKzuwK9Pqth) or checks made out to **NumFOCUS**:

 The rOpenSci Project
 NumFOCUS